Greb781/Danganronpa-Deck-MTG/README.md

 Then go to deck editor > Load deck and open Hope's Peak Commander.cod to add the deck list on cocktrice.

-Code for Danganronpa Cards.xml below:
+Code for Danganronpa Cards.xml below (Use raw mode so it formats correctly):